“It would be better for us to be the Egyptians’ slaves than to die in the desert!” Exodus 14:12b

 As part of the process we will have to deal with attacks of the enemy.
 This is meant to activate and increase our faith.
 Contrarily, many times we allow fear to overwhelm us.
 As a result, in that moment of despair, we choose to remain in bondage instead of dying to self.
 How many times because of attacks have we forgotten the promise of God and cried to go back to the familiar but shackled life?

-Do not allow what is coming against you to temporarily blind you to where you are heading and who is standing for you and with you?
+Do not allow what is coming against you to temporarily blind you to where you are heading, and to who is standing for you and with you!

 Do you think YHVH has brought you out to leave you to be destroyed?
 Do you not believe He will deliver you from everything that comes your way?
 Every step of the process He is with you, taking care of you, guiding you, preparing you for your promise.
 Do not be discouraged!
 Do not be dismayed!
 Do not be disheartened for the LORD, your God is with you!